creare-com/podpac/doc/source/overview.md

 ![](/_static/img/overview.png)

 The goal of PODPAC is to enable the development of portable geospatial data pipelines that can be processed locally or in the cloud.
-PODPAC provides tools to make geospatial analysis intuitive and automatic from concept to application.
+PODPAC provides tools to make generation and distribution of pipeliens intuitive and automatic from concept to application.

 The [podpac-examples](https://github.com/creare-com/podpac-examples/tree/master/notebooks) repository provides interactive Jupyter Notebooks demonstrating these key features for a deeper dive.